How to top up your super

 Low-income superannuation tax offset

 The amount, up to $500 annually, will be 15% of the concessional contributions you or your employer made to your super account during the financial year.
-You don’t need to do anything, the ATO will work out your eligibility and pay your low-income super tax offset directly into your super account.
+The good news?
+You don’t need to do anything!
+The ATO will work out your eligibility and pay your low-income super tax offset directly into your super account.

 How to make a Personal contribution at Verve?